paulremo/NRPMHandbook/02_NRPMHandbook/eee/handbook/reliability_prediction/random_failure/mission_profile.md

 (eee_4_3_1_17)=
 ## Recommended values for over-stresses of EEE components for space applications

-Reliability.space directly considers the contribution of mechanical, electrical or thermal over-stresses on components as described in paragraph {numref}`eee_4_3_1_13`.
+Reliability.space directly considers the contribution of mechanical, electrical or thermal over-stresses on components as described in {numref}`eee_4_3_1_13`.
 An additional factor, the induced factor $\Pi_{\text{induced}\_i}$ is a parameter representing the contribution of other specific over-stresses not considered by the mission profile.
 This induced factor is based on four different contributors according to the following equation:

 ````{admonition} Equation
 :class: equation